Dokay/DJCollectionViewVM/README.md

   </tr>
 </table>

-* For exsist cells in your project
-    1.If the super class of your cell is UICollectionViewCell ,just change it to DJCollectionViewVMCell.
-    2.If tht super class of your cell is your custom class ,you need to implement the protocol DJCollectionViewVMCellDelegate or change it to DJCollectionViewVMCell.
+* For exsist cells in your project<br />1.If the super class of your cell is UICollectionViewCell ,just change it to DJCollectionViewVMCell.<br />2.If tht super class of your cell is your custom class ,you need to implement the protocol DJCollectionViewVMCellDelegate or change it to DJCollectionViewVMCell.

 ##UITableView